fanfeilong/doc/docs.starlab/README.md

 Starlab
 =========
-* The Next Generation Develop Platform of Starlab
+* The Next Generation Develop Platform for Starlab

 Git仓库
 =======